Spain is a top destination for EFL teachers. English is the most studied foreign language in every stage in the Spanish education system.

 Being the unofficial capital of the Basque Country, Bilbao is a wonderful city to get a different taste of Spanish life and culture.
 With its wet winters and cool summers, locals from Bilbao have a unique cultural identity and speak another language besides Spanish: The Basque language or Euskera.
 A language that is truly a linguistic jewel all teachers enjoy when living in Bilbao.

 Bilbao is the major financial centre of northern Spain.
 A wealthy region and as such salaries, as well as the cost of living, are higher.
 EFL teachers can find jobs easily in one of the several private academies in Bilbao.
 The Guggenheim, Bilbao’s Old City, their delicious pintxos are just some of the many reasons to fall in love with Bilbao.
 And if that were not enough, Bilbao is the perfect city for nature-lovers: full of mountains, greenery and breathtaking landscapes.

 Is there any certification I need to have to teach English in Spain?

-> In order to be an English teacher in Spain there are some things to keep in mind.
-Being completely proficient in English is not only mandatory but teachers also need to know the cultural and social aspects of the English-speaking world.
-It is also highly recommended that you have a certificate showing that you are TEFL/ TESOL certified and that you have the knowhow and capability to teach ELLs (English Language Learners) of all levels.
+In order to be an English teacher in Spain, there are some things to keep in mind.
+Being completely proficient in English is mandatory, but teachers also need to know the cultural and social aspects of the English-speaking world.
+It is also highly recommended that you have a certificate showing that you are TEFL/ TESOL certified and have the know-how and capability to teach ELLs (English Language Learners) of all levels.

-> Though certifications are not always required in every school, the best schools require their teachers to have an official and recognized certificate such as the Trinity College CertTESOL certificate.
+The best schools require their teachers to have an official and recognised certificate such as the Trinity CertTESOL certificate.
 Students having an official certificate find it easier to find an English teaching job.
 In many cases, those with a British Council recognised certificate work straight after their TEFL course.